apmiller108/beatbrain/PROJECT.txt

 ## Sample user request

-I’d like to create a playlist of 20 tracks.
+I’d like to create a playlist of 25 tracks.
 Here are some rules:

 - gradually increase the energy level as the set progresses.
 You can determine the energy level of a track by the “color” field.
 The mapping of color to energy level is provided below
-- The first half should be tracks in the “Techno (Raw / Deep / Hypnotic)” genre
+- The first half should be tracks in the "Techno (Raw / Deep / Hypnotic)" genre
-- The 2nd half should be tracks in the “Techno (Peak Time / Driving)” genre
+- The 2nd half should be tracks in the "Techno" and "Techno (Peak Time / Driving)" genres
 - The track order must follow harmonic mixing rules.
-- Favor selecting with datetime_added in the years 2024 and 2025.
 - Select tracks with BPMs between 135 and 145
-- Select some tracks by Bartig Move

 ```
 | Color | Energy Level |